 In a second project stage, participants work in mixed pairs on a work-related project, which they plan for several weeks and then implement.
 At the end of each school year, the best projects are selected and awarded a prize.

 Who are the target groups?

-The project’s target groups are migrants of up to 20 years of age with limited German language skills and students in regular classes at vocational schools.
+The project’s target groups are migrants of up to 20 years of age with limited German language skills and students in regular classes at vocational and general education schools.